edgedb/edgedb/docs/reference/sql_adapter.rst

 complicated stores of information, that also changed between versions of PostgreSQL.

-Because of that so some tools might show objects that are not queryable or might report problems when introspecting.
-In such cases, please report the problem on GitHub so be can track the incompatibility down.
+Because of that, some tools might show objects that are not queryable or might report problems when introspecting.
+In such cases, please report the problem on GitHub so we can track the incompatibility down.

 Note that since the two information schemas are emulated, querying them may perform worse compared to other tables in the database.
 As a result, tools like